 The services recommended here also come as full VPNs when you download their respective desktop apps.
 But as Chrome extensions, these services are almost always proxies.

 What’s the difference?
 A VPN connects all of your computer’s traffic to its servers.
 When that happens, no matter whether you’re connecting with Chrome or the Epic Games Launcher, your computer programs believe they are in whatever location you selected in the VPN app.

 A proxy via a Chrome extension, meanwhile, only tunnels the traffic for the browser it’s running in.
 The only exception to this is on Chrome OS where Google provides an API that allows Chrome extensions to function as a VPN.
 That API is not available on other operating systems such as Windows or macOS.
 In this article, however, we won’t worry about that distinction.
 Nearly all of the extensions identify themselves as proxies with the exception of ZenMate.
 We’ve asked ZenMate to clarify their status on Chrome OS, but have yet to hear back.

 To learn more about VPNs, see our recommendations for best full-featured VPN services.
 It can help you decide which VPN is best for use outside of a browser-based VPN proxy.

-	CyberGhost offers good speeds, and as with some others on this list it doesn’t require an account to use its free service on Chrome.
-CyberGhost’s free proxy offers four locations, and that’s about all there is to it.
+As with some others on this list CyberGhost doesn’t require an account to use its free service on Chrome.
+The free proxy offers four locations, and that’s about all there is to it.
 There are no settings or extra features.
-What makes this extension our top choice is that it has no bandwidth limits or usage caps.
+What makes this extension a top choice is that it has no bandwidth limits or usage caps.